Matt Quatraro

-Quatraro played college baseball for Old Dominion University from 1993 through 1996, where he was named an All-American.
+Quatraro played college baseball for the Old Dominion Monarchs baseball team from 1993 through 1996, where he was named an All-American.
 Quatraro played in the minors from 1996 through 2003, without reaching the majors.
+While primarily a catcher, he also spent significant time at first base and left field, and occasionally played right field and third base.

 He began coaching in 2004, and was enshrined in the Old Dominion University Sports Hall of Fame that year.
 He was the assistant hitting coach for MLB's Cleveland Indians from 2014 through 2017, and served as the Rays' third base coach in 2018.

 Playing career

 Quatraro attended Bethlehem Central High School in Delmar, New York, graduating in 1992.
 He then enrolled at Old Dominion University.
 He played college baseball for the Old Dominion Monarchs baseball team in the Colonial Athletic Association (CAA).
 As a sophomore in 1994, Quatraro won the CAA Tournament Most Valuable Player Award and was named to the CAA's second-team as a first baseman.
 In 1994 and 1995, Quatraro played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was named to the CAA's first-team as a catcher in 1995 and 1996, his junior and senior seasons.
 Quatraro, who hit .400 for his entire career at ODU was also named first team CoSIDA Academic All-American in 1996 As a senior, he was named a second team All-American by the American Baseball Coaches Association and a third team All-American by Collegiate Baseball.

 The Tampa Bay Devil Rays selected Quatraro in the eighth round of the 1996 Major League Baseball draft.
 Though he reached Class AAA, the highest level in Minor League Baseball, Quatraro did not play in the major leagues.
 The Devil Rays released Quatraro after the 2002 season.
 He signed with the New York Yankees organization for the 2003 season, but the Yankees released him during spring training.
 As a player, Quatraro had a career .286 batting average, 23 home runs, and 202 runs batted in in 415 games played in Minor League Baseball, without reaching the majors.